scrasmussen/tools/README.md

 `pprof` shows the results on the command line and `paraprof` shows the results in a GUI.
 Use `pprof` to check the number of times a function is called and how much time is spent in it.
 Go to directory `tau/profileTauTest` or `tau/profileTauMPI` to run `pprof`.
+This was created and ran with `TAU_MAKEFILE=/apps/software/TAU/2.27-foss-2018a/x86_64/lib/Makefile.tau-papi-pdt-openmp-opari`

 ```
+$ cd tau/profileTauTest
 $ pprof
 Reading Profile files in profile.*